 Results and Recommendations

-As was noted by Fair et al. (2011), measured yield of Coghill Lake wild sockeye salmon has been relatively constant across the entire range of historical escapements, suggesting that a large range of escapements could result in high or low yields (Figure 9, Table 6).
-From our updated Ricker analysis (Figure 4, Table 4), the point estimate of escapement believed to result in maximum yield (SMSY of 57,232) was very close to the estimate of 59,000 from Bue et al. 2002 and 59,677 from Fair et al. (2011).
+As was noted by Fair et al. (2011), measured yield of Coghill Lake wild sockeye salmon has been relatively constant across the entire range of historical escapements, suggesting that a large range of escapements could result in high or low yields (Haught et al. 2017).
+From our updated Ricker analysis (Figure 4, Table 4), the point estimate of escapement believed to result in maximum yield (SMSY of 56,568) was very close to the estimate of 59,000 from Bue et al. 2002 and 59,677 from Fair et al. (2011).
 Parameter estimates (alpha, beta, sigma) for the Bayesian Ricker model were also similar to those presented in Fair et al. (2011) and the confidence bounds of these parameter estimates were similarly large.
 Thus, updated spawner and return data since the 2002 and 2011 reviews has not appreciably changed model output or recommendations for SMSY.
-However, a recent study suggests productivity of wild sockeye for the Coghill and Eshamy stocks might be tied to a combination of interactions, including the density-dependence of adult or juvenile Coghill Lake sockeye salmon and competition from adult hatchery pink salmon in the marine environment (Ward et al. 2017).
-The authors of that study found that the performance (fit) of the Ricker model was significantly improved by adding a covariate for returning adult hatchery pink salmon during the year that sockeye salmon enter the marine environment.
+However, of note is that these estimates of SMSY are very close to the upper bound (60,000) of the existing goal.

-Even though there is considerable uncertainty surrounding these estimates of Smsy, the estimates are robust across analyses and measured yields have remained relatively constant across the range of historical escapements.
+Even though there is considerable uncertainty surrounding the estimates of Smsy, the estimates are robust across analyses and measured yields have remained relatively constant across the range of historical escapements.
 This suggests a large range of escapements can result in high or low yields.
 In addition, the yield and overfishing profiles from the latest SRA suggest that similar historical yields can be observed at higher levels of escapement with a much lower probability of overfishing.
-Increasing the upper bound to 75,000 would result in a 90% probability of achieving at least 80% of MSY (and a 67% probability of achieving at least 90% of MSY).
-However, there is some evidence that multiple years of high spawning escapements into Coghill Lake may result in density-dependent effects including depleted zooplankton abundances for rearing juvenile sockeye salmon (Edmundson et al. 1997; Koenings and Kyle 1997).
+Increasing the upper bound to 75,000 would result in a ~90% probability of achieving at least 80% of MSY (and a 66% probability of achieving at least 90% of MSY).
 Based on these results the committee recommends the Coghill Lake sockeye salmon SEG be updated to 20,000–75,000.
+Tthere is some evidence that multiple years of high spawning escapements into Coghill Lake may result in density-dependent effects including depleted zooplankton abundances for rearing juvenile sockeye salmon (Edmundson et al. 1997; Koenings and Kyle 1997) and we therefore suggest that consecutive escapements at the upper end of the goal be avoided.
 Because only the upper bound of the goal is being increased, the change in this goal should not result in allocative implications to fisheries.

 ACKNOWLEDGEMENTS